COVID-19 Statistics Update, March 28, 2020

 Today’s statistics are below.

-Oswego County: (as of 9:30 a.m.)
-The numbers below will be updated when the county releases today’s ending numbers.
+Oswego County: (as of 2:30 p.m.)
+The numbers below have been updated following the county’s release of today’s ending numbers.

 What It Means:

-Note: UPDATE: The county has since released the locations.
-They include Oswego, Fulton, Constantia, Hastings, Richland, Schroeppel and West Monroe.